golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-2-vpn-ssh-terminal.md

 ```

 {% alert level="info" %}
-Note in your command line you must use a YAGNA App Key as generated during your initial `yagna` service setup.
+Note in your command-line you must use a Yagna App Key as generated during your initial `yagna` service setup.

-This is necessary, as the connection to Net gate on a websocket needs to be authenticated!
+This is necessary, as the connection to the Net gate on a websocket needs to be authenticated!
 {% /alert %}

 Once you launch the SSH client and approve the host's SSH key you'll need to use the password generated alongside the connection command above to log in to the provider's VM.